sovrynn/ecdo/6-LITERATURE-MEDIA/daly/README.md

 "colossal volumes of water were taken from the oceanic sectors of the globe and placed, in the form of thick, extensive ice-caps, upon continental sectors.
 There, positive loads of ice were applied; on the ocean floors, negative loads matching the weight of the evaporated water." https://t.co/B0BIDS1gGw

 ![](img/1806702775822110767-GRKyU_IWgAA5rFb.png)

+## "The Pleistocene history of North...

+"The Pleistocene history of North America holds ten major mysteries for every one that has already been solved." - Reginald Daly, The Changing World of the Ice Age (1934). https://t.co/EqloP7JZDa